-The Swiss Financial Market Supervisory Authority (FINMA) is keen to ensure that lending is sustainable and that the solvency of banks is not put at risk as a result of over-lending.
+The Swiss Financial Market Supervisory Authority (FINMA) is keen to ensure that lending is sustainable, and that the solvency of banks is not put at risk as a result of over-lending.
 FINMA monitors banks to ensure that they have sufficient capital to withstand changes in risk-drivers.
-The continuing pressure on profitability may result in banks taking on increased risks in lending or in interest rate risk management, according to FINMA.

-1.2 Impact of the Ukraine War
+1.2 Impact of Global Conflicts